Key benefits of our steam air heaters

-Our products also benefit from our highly efficient Elfin fin plate technology which can be used in extreme environments; up to 400oC.
-The technology helps to ensure the cleanliness of the heated gases, alleviate thermal stresses in the heat exchanger and reduce the impact of corrosive environments.
-The Elfin design also reduces the need for exotic materials because special coatings are already incorporated within our product portfolio.
+Furthermore, our products benefit from our highly efficient Elfin fin plate technology, which can be used in extreme environments; up to 400oC.
+The technology helps to ensure the cleanliness of the heated gases, to alleviate thermal stresses in the heat exchanger and to moderate the impact of corrosive environments.
+The Elfin design reduces the need for exotic materials because special coatings are already incorporated within our product portfolio.

-Our expertise in fin design and understanding of extended fin surfaces and their application helps us to deliver highly customised solutions for specific applications and environments.
+Our expertise in fin design, as well as our understanding of extended fin surfaces and their applications, allow us to deliver customised solutions for specific applications and environments.

-The modular design of our units can also deliver significant benefits to our clients.
+Last but not least, the modular design of our units can deliver significant benefits to you.
 The heater sections are bolted together directly.
-Instead of being installed in a cassette within a housing, they are assembled as complete units with interconnecting manifolds.
-This simpler design allows individual modules to be removed, inspected, maintained and replaced as and when required.
+Instead of being installed in a cassette within a housing, we assemble them as complete units with interconnecting manifolds.
+This straightforward design allows to remove the individual modules, inspect, maintain and replace them as and when required.
 It also makes it relatively easy to thermally lag our steam air heaters.

 Download this page about steam air heaters as a PDF file